Skip to main content

 DAMPING → STANDBY

-STANDBY has two poses, each a separately spawned instance of the same plugin: standby_controller_a (Pose A) and standby_controller_b (Pose B).
-Activate whichever pose you want:
+STANDBY has three poses, each a separately spawned instance of the same plugin: standby_controller_a (Pose A), standby_controller_b (Pose B), and standby_controller_y (Pose Y) — the gamepad's L1+A, L1+B, and L1+Y. Activate whichever pose you want:

 ros2 control switch_controllers \